Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.08 Javascript Expressions in JSX Practice/README.md

 This challenge involves React, JSX, and plain JavaScript.

 Pause the video, attempt the challenge, and then return to review the solution together.

+## Setting Up the React App

+We have been practicing creating React apps from scratch frequently, which helps make the process second nature.
+I have imported React and ReactDOM from their respective modules.
+We will use ReactDOM to render some HTML.

+We will display two paragraph elements: the first will say "Created by..." with a name, and the second will show the copyright with the current year.

+Since React cannot render more than one HTML element at the root, we will wrap these paragraphs inside a `<div>`.

+Next, we get the root div from the document using `document.getElementById` to render our React elements inside it.

+Now, we can see our two paragraphs: "Created by YOURNAME" and "Copyright CURRENTYEAR".
+This is not very exciting yet, so let's insert some JavaScript into our HTML.